“Let’s go around.” Elren grabbed his arm. “No need to watch.”

 “Mother will already be furious we came this far,” Elren continued.
 “Probably a good thing we can’t get any farther.”

-While they’d all seen unusual patterns over the last few days, Mother forbidding them from scavenging altogether was an overreaction.
-He and Elren had safely traversed the ruins for years, each with their official dispensation from the Clerics.
+While they’d all seen unusual patterns over the last few days, Rylan knew their mother’s prohibition from scavenging was another overreaction.
+He and Elren had traversed the ruins for years, each having earned their official dispensation from the Clerics.
 He was nearly eighteen and Elren was nineteen, well past time to cut the umbilical.

 “We’ll try your hunch again after things settle down,” she concluded.
 “Let’s head back.”